muthumahesh10/loan-amortization-portal/README.md

 Get Suggestions: Click this button to get a simple plan from an AI.

 Please Note: The suggestions are just ideas from a computer.
 They are not professional advice.
 You should always talk to a financial expert for real advice.

-4. Help
-There is a question mark button (?) at the top of the page.
-Click it to learn more about the website or to find out how to contact the person who made it.